MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring.md

 ---
-title: Observability in cloud monitoring
+title: Monitoring in the cloud
 description: Gain an understanding of how observability helps drive maturity in monitoring and help you understand the behavior of your services running in the cloud.
-author: Zimmergren
+author: bwren
-ms.author: tozimmergren
+ms.author: bwren
-ms.date: 06/20/2023
+ms.date: 09/19/2024
 ms.topic: conceptual
 products: azure-monitor
 ms.custom: UpdateFrequency2